mobilepadawan/Toastit-JS/README.md

 1. Your JS coding file should be declared as `type="module"`.

-2. Add to the top of your JS coding file the import statement for JS module files. 🔝 (_Yes, the  **JS ToastIt file** go in the top, not at the end of the HTML file_)
+2. Add to the top of your JS coding file the import statement for JS module files. 🔝 (_Yes, the  **JS ToastIt file** goes in the top, not at the end of the HTML file_)

 ```javascript
 import ToastIt from "../path/to/js-library/toastitv1.0.js";